8 battery metrics that really matter to performance

 6. Charge rate or charge speed

 Charge rate or speed is how long it takes a lithium-ion battery to be recharged after use.
-This is often measured in time for a range of the battery charge (i.e. 15 min to charge from 10-80% capacity) or measured in C-rate, same as discharge (i.e. a 6C capable battery would charge up in roughly 10 minutes).
+This is often measured in time and capacity range (i.e. 20 min to charge from 10-80% capacity) or measured in C-rate, same as discharge (i.e. a 6C capable battery would charge in roughly 10 minutes).

 Why battery charge rate and speed matters

 Whether powering a phone or an electric vehicle, consumers value convenience and want a battery that charges quickly.
-And the faster the charge rate, the faster a product will be able to get you back on the road or back to talking on your phone.
+And the faster the charge rate, the faster a product will be able to get you back on the road.

 7. Swell rate